michael-0acf4/rokahon/README.md

 }
 ```

-Rōkahon will serve any subdirectory that follows the structure
+Rokahon will serve any subdirectory that follows the structure
 `title > chapters > pages`

 ```